Health & Safety updates from your Charlotte Symphony >> CLICK HERE

 Following the stop at Albemarle Road, Stonnell and School Programs Manager Phoebe Lustig made a second donation to Sugar Creek Charter School, providing the school its first eight instruments.

 Posted in Education & Community.
-Tagged as Education, Instruments for Kids.
+Tagged as Education.

 Meet the Musician: Ben Geller